jona712/Api-PetClinic/README.md

 ## Description

-The "API PetClinic" serves as a local API developed in Node.js for managing data related to a veterinary clinic.
-It uses Prisma for database management with MySQL, allowing for efficient CRUD operations on clinic data.
-The API follows a modular architecture with clear separation of concerns, enabling smooth interaction between models, controllers, and services.
-It also supports managing images and files on the server, which can be uploaded from the frontend.
+The PetClinic API serves as a local API developed in Node.js for managing data related to a veterinary clinic.
+It uses Prisma for database management with MySQL, allowing efficient CRUD operations on the clinic's data.
+The API follows a modular architecture with a clear separation of concerns, allowing seamless interaction between models, controllers and services.
+It also supports image and file management on the server, which can be uploaded from the frontend.

 ## Technologies Used